 If I win at the state finals, will I go to the Australian Training Awards?

-The Australian Training Awards will be held in Canberra in November 2017.
+The Australian Training Awards will be held in Brisbane in November 2019.

-The Australian Training Awards are the peak, national awards for vocational education and training, recognising innovation and excellence in the training sector.
+The Australian Training Awards are the peak, national awards for vocational education and training (VET), recognising innovation and excellence in the training sector.
 There are 18 award categories and the process for entering varies for each award category.

-In addition, there are six award categories at the Australian Training Awards that are open for nominations:
+In addition, there are six award categories at the Australian Training Awards that are direct entry nominations:

 - Australian Apprenticeships - Employer Award